Ivan Lorković: Entering politics: 1902-1905

 In 1902, he moved to Osijek to become the first editor-in-chief of newspaper National Defense (Narodna odbrana).
 This newspaper, funded by Croatian-speaking merchants and business owners in Osijek, was the first to be published in the Croatian language in Osijek in 24 years.
 It promoted Croatian identity in a region that was influenced by German and Hungarian culture at the time.
 The printing house that was established to publish National Defense was one of only a few printing outfits in history known to be set up as a joint-stock company for the sole purpose of furthering a political aim.
 Lorković used his position to further his cause for Croatian economic autonomy.

 Lorković stepped down from the newspaper to co-found the Croatian National Progressive Party with former Progressive Youth figures in December 1905.
-This party joined the Croat-Serb Coalition that won a majority in the 1906 Croatian parliamentary election; thus, Lorković became a member of parliament ("Sabor").
+This party supported the New Course Policy and joined the Croat-Serb Coalition that won a majority in the 1906 Croatian parliamentary election; thus, Lorković became a member of parliament ("Sabor").
 He also served as editor of the Croat-Serb Coalition's newspaper Pokret.